danjzych/5-3-1/README.md

 This repository contains both the frontend and backend of the application.

+The frontend of the application is contained within `/app`.
-The backend is contained within `/api`.
+The backend API is contained within `/api`.

+Each has their own `package.json` and dev dependencies.
+Each contains their own corresponding `README.md` with details about each section.